Free at Last

 Though within, the Holy Spirit has filled,

-As wit alone can't tame the beast of fears
+As wit cannot alone tame the beast of fears

 Unless he becomes a foot soldier first,